ipinfo/libraries/versions/01/GUIDELINES.md

 ```

-You can develop more sophisticated versions of this but becareful about false positives.
+You can develop more sophisticated versions of this but be careful about false positives.